 He holds a master's degree in political science and international studies from the Faculty of Law, Economics, and Social Sciences in Rabat.
 His academic research delves into international rivalries, geopolitical analysis, and pressing security issues such as conflicts and terrorism in Africa.

-Since 2018, Bassou has been directing and editing the collectively written annual report on Africa’s geopolitics, originally titled ‘Miroir d’Afrique’ and published by the Policy Center for the New South.
-His works have been featured in numerous world-renowned think tanks and institutions, including a contribution in ‘Towards EU-MENA Shared Prosperity' (Bruegel, 2017), Evolving Human Security Challenges in the Atlantic Space (Jean Monnet Network, 2019), and is also recurring author and participant in the HEC-PCNS Strategic Dialogues and its corresponding written volumes.
+Since 2018, Bassou has been directing and editing the collectively written annual report on Africa’s geopolitics, which is published by the Policy Center for the New South.
+His work has been disseminated through numerous prestigious think tanks and institutions.
+Notable contributions include 'Towards EU-MENA Shared Prosperity' (Bruegel, 2017) and 'Evolving Human Security Challenges in the Atlantic Space' (Jean Monnet Network, 2019).
+He is also a frequent contributor and participant in the HEC-PCNS Strategic Dialogues and their corresponding written volumes.